-To enable diagnostic logging, you need the ID of a Traffic Manager profile.
-Retrieve the Traffic Manager profile that you want to enable diagnostic logging for with Get-AzTrafficManagerProfile.
+To enable resource logging, you need the ID of a Traffic Manager profile.
+Retrieve the Traffic Manager profile that you want to enable resource logging for with Get-AzTrafficManagerProfile.
 The output includes the Traffic Manager profile's ID information.

 Get-AzTrafficManagerProfile -Name <TrafficManagerprofilename> -ResourceGroupName <resourcegroupname>

-Enable diagnostic logging for the Traffic Manager profile:
+Enable resource logging for the Traffic Manager profile:

 Set-AzDiagnosticSetting -ResourceId <TrafficManagerprofileResourceId> -StorageAccountId <storageAccountId> -Enabled $true